Biblioklept/hyperessentials/README.md

 Games that provide functional Steam Workshop collection support will likely use the Steam Workshop as an alternative to having an external Mod Manager.
 (For example, [Kenshi](./he-ks).)

+Some mods don't have a preferable way to manage mods, like the S.T.A.L.K.E.R. trilogy (do not recommend JSGME, it's not good enough for me personally, however you are free to use it.), in which case I will simply find some other way to install mods automatically, like a batch script, which is provided for Shadow of Chernobyl.
+You are free to look at the source if you want, it's as simple as editing the file.

 __Supports:__

 - [Fallout 3](./he-fo3)